JetBrains/teamcity-documentation/topics/known-issues.md

 ## Upgrading IntelliJ IDEA May Affect Active Pre-Tested Commits

-Before you upgrade to IntelliJ IDEA X (or other IntelliJ X platform products), make sure you do not have active pre\-tested commits, otherwise they will not be able to be committed after upgrade.
-This is only relevant if you use directory\-based IDEA project (project files are stored under `.idea` directory).
+Before you upgrade to IntelliJ IDEA X (or other IntelliJ X platform products), make sure you do not have active pre-tested commits, otherwise they will not be able to be committed after upgrade.
+This is only relevant if you use directory-based IDEA project (project files are stored under `.idea` directory).

 ## Other Java Applications Running on the Same Server